CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-5-Improving-your-Secure-Posture.md

   ![](../Images/trigger-logic-app1.png)

 ### Exercise 4: Accessing your secure score via ARG
-Azure Resource Graph (ARG) provide an efficient and performant resource exploration with the ability to query at scale across a given set of subscriptions.
+Azure Resource Graph (ARG) provides an efficient and performant resource exploration with the ability to query at scale across a given set of subscriptions.
-Azure Secure Score data is available in ARG so you can query and calculate your score for the security controls and accurately calculate the aggregated score across multiple subscription.
+Azure Secure Score data is available in ARG so you can query and calculate your score for the security controls and accurately calculate the aggregated score across multiple subscriptions.

 1. Type **arg** in the search box located on the top of the **Azure Portal** page and click on **Resource Graph Explorer**.